Asncodes-80/git-event/present_file/my_presentation.md

       - Functional test
     - CD
       - Deployment and development
-    - What is yml, JSON
+    - What is `yml`, `JSON`
-    - GH marketplace/actions like ansible store and docker hub
     - What is actions
+    - You can find GH actions in marketplace
     - What is events
     - What is jobs
     - What is actions
     - What is runners
-    - Paralle and SJF default mode
+    - Parallel and `SJF` default mode
-    - What's artifacts
+    - What's Artifacts -> Download/Upload
     - actions
       - run
         - list